 He had been ordered to obtain treatment on numerous occasions in the past.
 Bettcher is currently in custody and is awaiting his next court appearance on October 30.
 His bail is currently set at $100,000.
 If convicted, Bettcher is facing a seven-year prison sentence where he would have to serve 2/3 of the sentence in prison and the rest on supervised release.
 Prior court records show that he had post-traumatic stress disorder from his time in the military.
 He has the most DWI’s in the state of Minnesota over a lifetime.

 Felony DWI includes instances where there are three aggravating factors or if the driver has a prior felony DWI.
 A Felony DWI is classified as a 1st degree driving while intoxicated.
 Because Bettcher has a felony DWI in the past, his current DWI case is automatically charged out as a felony.
 The maximum sentence is seven years of jail and a fine of up to $14,000.
 The mandatory minimum for a first time felony DWI is 180 days of jail.
 Ask a criminal defense attorney about options for electronic home monitoring in conjunction with jail time.
 Other consequences will include a driver’s license revocation, plate impoundment, and a vehicle forfeiture.
-For more information about deadlines and necessary filings for the license and forfeiture cases, contact the attorneys at Keller Law Offices.
+For more information about deadlines and necessary filings for the license and forfeiture cases, contact the attorneys at Keller Criminal Defense Attorneys.